The Model Description Language (MDL) is a data driven language for

 elements).
 Element material definition is branch-independent,

-i.e. the element material identifiers IDENT
+i.e. the element material identifiers IDENT are global.
+The

-command creates the data set MATERIAL.id
+material command creates the data set MATERIAL.id.
+The

 detailed material specification is described in the materials section.

-command specifies natural boundary conditions (NBC)
+The nbc command specifies natural boundary conditions (NBC)

 applied to the DOF’s of specific nodes.
 Natural boundary conditions